Indigenous mothers living in remote areas had lower rates of antenatal care in the first trimester than those living outside remote areas

-Indigenous women who had their first antenatal care visit during the first trimester of pregnancy were less likely to have a baby of low birthweight (10%), compared with those who did not have any antenatal visits during pregnancy (30%) in 2017
+- Indigenous mothers who had their first antenatal care visit during the first trimester of pregnancy were less likely to have a baby of low birthweight (8.9%), compared with those who had their first visit after 20 weeks of pregnancy or did not have any antenatal visits (14%) in 2019.

 Why is it important?

 Antenatal care is the professional health care provided to mothers during pregnancy to ensure the best health conditions for both mother and baby.
 Antenatal care includes risk identification, prevention and management of pregnancy-related or concurrent diseases, health education and health promotion (AHMAC 2012; WHO 2016).
-Regular antenatal care that commences early in pregnancy has been found to have a positive effect on health outcomes for mothers and babies (Arabena et al. 2015; AHMAC 2012; Eades 2004).
+Regular antenatal care that commences early in pregnancy has been found to have a positive effect on health outcomes for mothers and babies (AHMAC 2012; Arabena et al. 2015; Eades 2004).
 Well-managed discharge processes and programs that continue after birth have also shown benefits for child health, development and family wellbeing (Sivak et al. 2008).

 Antenatal care is especially important for Aboriginal and Torres Strait Islander women, as they face a higher risk of giving birth to pre-term and low birthweight babies.
 Indigenous Australian mothers also have greater exposure to other risk factors and complications such as anaemia, poor nutritional status, chronic illness, hypertension, diabetes, genital and urinary tract infections, smoking and high levels of psychosocial stressors (AHMAC 2012; de Costa & Wenitong 2009).